Chart Color Schemes

 Renmark Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Renmark Surrounds' dwellings, as per the latest Census, consisted of 92.6% houses and 7.5% other dwellings.
-Non-Metro SA had 88.5% houses and 11.5% other dwellings.
-Home ownership in Renmark Surrounds was 42.8%, similar to Non-Metro SA's figure.
-Mortgaged dwellings were 41.0% and rented ones were 16.1%.
-The median monthly mortgage repayment was $1,178, higher than Non-Metro SA's average of $1,153.
-Median weekly rent in Renmark Surrounds was $200, compared to Non-Metro SA's $220.
-Nationally, Renmark Surrounds' mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.
+In Renmark Surrounds, as per the latest Census evaluation, 92.6% of dwellings were houses, with the remaining 7.5% comprising semi-detached homes, apartments, and other dwelling types.
+This is compared to Non-Metro SA's figures of 88.5% houses and 11.5% other dwellings.
+Home ownership in Renmark Surrounds stood at 42.8%, similar to Non-Metro SA, with mortgaged properties at 41.0% and rented dwellings at 16.1%.
+The median monthly mortgage repayment was $1,178, higher than the Non-Metro SA average of $1,153.
+The median weekly rent in Renmark Surrounds was $200, lower than Non-Metro SA's figure of $220.
+Nationally, Renmark Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing